Android TV boxes are small plug-and-play devices that connect to your TV and give you access to TV shows, movies and games.

 In order to manually install an APK file, visit your chosen VPN provider’s website.
 Log into your account and check for the link to the APK file.
 This will most likely be under the Android app section on the VPN provider’s website.

-To give you a workable example, I will look at the process required to “sideload” a VPN with an APK file from ExpressVPN.
+To give you a workable example, I will look at the process required to “sideload” a VPN with an APK file from NordVPN.

-Note: ExpressVPN only recommends this if you’re using an older version of Android – below Version 5.0 (Lollipop) or if you cannot directly download ExpressVPN from the Play Store.
+Note: NordVPN only recommends this if you’re using an older version of Android – below Version 5.0 (Lollipop) or if you cannot directly download NordVPN from the Play Store.

 - Start by plugging a USB flash drive into your computer.

-- Next, load the ExpressVPN website and sign in.
+- Next, load the NordVPN website and sign in.
 Choose Set Up on More Devices > Android > Download APK.

 - Save the APK file to your computer and then move the APK file onto your flash drive.
 Then, remove the flash drive from your PC.